 Student Leave Of Absence

 A leave of absence should be taken when a student is, for any reason, unable to participate fully in the professional program of the School for an extended period of time.
-A Leave of Absence Form must be submitted and can be found here: http://www.cmu.edu/hub/forms.html
+A Leave of Absence Form must be submitted.

 If the leave is taken before the drop deadline for a semester, all courses will be dropped from the student's transcript for that semester and this will not reflect adversely on the student's record.
 All payments will be refunded if a leave is taken before the first day of the semester.
-Information about tuition adjustment after a semester begins can be found here:
+Click here for information about tuition adjustment after a semester begins.

 Student Professional Opportunities